romainguy/kotlin-explorer/README.md

 After launching Kotlin Explorer, type valid Kotlin code in the left pane, then click *File > Decompile* or use `Cmd-Shift-D` on macOS, `Ctrl-Shift-D` on Linux and Windows.

-The middle pane will show the Java bytecode generated from the source Kotlin code.

-The right pane will show, at the top, the Android DEX bytecode, and at the bottom, the native assembly resulting from ahead of time compilation (AOT).
+The middle pane will show the Android DEX bytecode, and the right panel the native assembly resulting from ahead of time compilation (AOT).

 ![./art/kotlin-explorer.png](./art/kotlin-explorer.png)